CodeChef42/Project-AquaNex/README.md

 -   **Multi-Workspace Management:** Create and manage multiple farms or industrial sites under a single account.
 -   **Interactive Map Visualization:** Geofencing and layout definition using Leaflet.
 Visualize pipelines, sensors, and field devices on an interactive map.
 -   **Real-Time Monitoring:** Live telemetry stream for flow rates, pressure, and soil salinity/moisture.
--   **AI Anomaly Detection:** Automated detection of pipe breakages and leakages using a combination of hydraulic rules and Machine Learning.----0-09
+-   **AI Anomaly Detection:** Automated detection of pipe breakages and leakages using a combination of hydraulic rules and Machine Learning.
 -   **Incident Management:** Automated incident logging, severity assessment, and recovery tracking.
 -   **Demand Forecasting:** Predict water requirements based on crop types, soil conditions, and system efficiency.
 -   **User Onboarding:** A streamlined process for setting up organizations, inviting team members, and configuring IoT gateways/devices.